ash-project/ash/documentation/topics/actions.md

 ## Action Types

-Ash has 4 action types `:read`, `:create`, `:update`, `:destroy`.
+Ash has 5 action types `:read`, `:create`, `:update`, `:destroy` and `:action`.
 The purpose of these action types is to provide expectations about what is required to run those actions, and what is returned from them.

+### Basic Actions

+The `:action` type is a special type of action that can do essentially whatever you want.
+We refer to it as a "basic" action, because there are no special rules about how it works, and minimal structure surrounding it.
+A basic action takes arguments and returns a value.
+The struct used for building input for a basic action is `Ash.ActionInput`.
+For the rest of this document we will discuss the four main action types.

+### Create/Read/Update/Destroy

 The actions do not need to do _exactly_ what their action type implies however.
 Using manual actions, you can define a create action that actually updates something, or using the `soft?` option for `destroy` actions you can treat them as updates.
 The important part to consider is their interface.
 More action types may be added in the future.